apache/nuttx/configs/sabre-6quad/README.txt

 2016-12-01:  I committed a completely untest SPI driver.
 This was taken directly from the i.MX1 and is most certainly not ready for use yet.

+2016-12-07:  Just a note to remind myself.
+The PL310 L2 cache has *not* yet been enbled.

 Platform Features
 =================